 Hiking Padar Island is, perhaps, the most beautiful short hike I’ve ever done.
 It took me less than 30 minutes to get to the peak in the early morning darkness.
 When I got there, the sun started slowly rising behind one of Indonesia’s 17,000 islands.
 As the golden hour faded, the rugged cliffs and volcanic mountains and hills revealed their astounding, jaw-dropping natural beauty.
 The lush bushes and grasslands that creep all the way down to deep bays with beaches in four colors: pink, white, black, and gray – all contribute to the stunning scenery.

 It was a truly, phenomenal experience to be there at the start of the day.
-If you could ignore or move away from the maddening crowd and find a place of your own, the serenity in front of this staggering natural wonder will transport you to a realm where a respite with nature can truly heal your tired, wondering sole.
+If you could ignore or move away from the maddening crowd and find a place of your own, the serenity in front of this staggering natural wonder will transport you to a realm where a respite with nature can truly heal your tired, wandering sole.

 This was my very first pink beach experience and it never disappointed me.
-The long stretch of pink (and white) sand brought the inner model of everyone who landed in there. 🙂 But here’s the thing – the pink sand is clearer when you’re wearing sunglasses. 🙂 🙂
+The long stretch of pink (and white) sand brought the inner model of everyone who landed there.
+But here’s the thing – the pink sand is clearer when you’re wearing sunglasses. 😂

 Komodo dragons are giant lizards that are unique inhabitants of the island.
 Most tourists are looking forward to seeing these animals up close and personal.
 It’s a good thing that guides don’t really force or push or halt these animals for the tourists to have their photo op.
 They let them roam free and we were mindful of not blocking their way.
 You’d be lucky if you can see one or two chillin’ by the beach or under the trees.
 If not, the staff will have to guide you on the hiking route where these dragons frequently unwind.